ThieuLam1202/Project-2/README.md

 Project aim to train machine learning models to suggest salary for employees looking for job.

-Data jobs are scraped from 2 sites: careerlink and vieclam24h, specificly IT jobs including hardware and software.
+Data jobs are scraped from 2 sites: careerlink and vieclam24h.

 Salary here is converted to million Vietnamese Dong (VND).